igl2/Save-My-Jam/README.md

 - React - The framework used to organize components of the application
 - Spotify API - Third party API used to fetch songs to the application

-## Collaborators
-- Myself - The title (Save My Jam), color scheme, and logo was my addition
-- Codecademy - I credit the rest of the features to Codecademy

-## How to use
-Simply click on the link provided in the About section -->

-or

 ## Available Scripts

 In the project directory, you can run: